vysheng/tg/README.md

 #### Linux

-Install libs: readline openssl and (if you want to use config) libconfig and lublua.
+Install libs: readline openssl and (if you want to use config) libconfig and liblua.
 If you do not want to use them pass options --disable-libconfig and --disable-liblua respectively On ubuntu use: